Cpawar667/PortfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: <!-- TODO: Workout plan
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - <!-- TODO: I would like to create something that creates a workout plan for the day based off how you feel and where you are sore.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - <!-- TODO:
   - **Secondary Methods**:
     - <!-- TODO: list secondary methods then delete this comment -->
   - **Additional Considerations** (*note*: "I don't know" is an acceptable